googlecreativelab/finger-user-interface/README.md

 ----

-#### Using the TensorFlow Microcontroller Kit by SparkFun
+### Using the TensorFlow Microcontroller Kit by SparkFun

-The board that comes with the TensorFlow Microcontroller Challenge Kit by SparkFun comes preflashed with a sketch that will work with some of the experiments right out of the box.
-If you are using one of the “TensorFlow Micro Challenge” kits and you just want to jump right into playing with the experiments then you can simply connect your arduino to a power source (USB or Battery) and connect to one of the following experiment URLs:
+The board that comes with the TensorFlow Microcontroller Kit by SparkFun comes preflashed with a sketch that will work with some of the experiments right out of the box.
+If you are using one of the “TensorFlow Micro” kits and you just want to jump right into playing with the experiments then you can simply connect your arduino to a power source (USB or Battery) and connect to one of the following experiment URLs:
 - [Air Snare](https://experiments.withgoogle.com/air-snare/view "Air Snare")
 - [Finger User Interface (FUI)](https://experiments.withgoogle.com/finger-user-interface/view "FUI")
 - [Tiny Motion Trainer](https://experiments.withgoogle.com/tiny-motion-trainer/view "Tiny Motion Trainer")

 ----

-#### FAQ & Common Errors
+### FAQ & Common Errors

 **What exactly is being transferred when I “connect”?**<br/>
 When you’re connecting the board to your computer, a pre-trained TensorFlow Lite machine learning model gets transferred over BLE onto the device.
-The sketches that are uploaded to the Arduino include a common TensorFlow Lite for Microcontrollers model architecture.
+The sketches that are uploaded to the Arduino include a common TensorFlow Lite for Microcontrollers Experiments model architecture.
 The different experiment websites change the behavior of the sketch by changing the model to one specifically made for the experience.

 **What if I’m having issues connecting via bluetooth?**<br/>